 How to Take Google Pay Payments in WordPress

-Alternative payment methods like Google Pay can make it easier for customers to complete their payments on your site.
-A faster checkout process can also decrease cart abandonment and improve sales for your eCommerce store.
+Accepting payments online is essential for any WordPress site, and alternative payment methods like Google Pay can make it easier for customers to complete their payments on your site.

 Fortunately, it’s fairly simple to set up Google Pay on your WordPress payment forms and start making transactions right away.
+In this post, we’ll show you how to set up Google Pay for WordPress sites.

 Create Your Google Pay WordPress Form Now